HL7/personal-health-record-format-ig/input/pagecontent/ips-wrapper.md

-# IPS Wrapper Specification
+## IPS Wrapper Specification

-The IPS is a FHIR document represented as a bundle, specified by an joint process of a number of SDOs.
+The International Patient Summary is a FHIR document represented as a bundle, specified by an joint process of a number of SDOs.

 There's a number of practical problems associated with the handling of documents from the consumer side that this wrapper specification attempts to provide support for.